w3c/webextensions/proposals/hasCrossSiteAncestor.md

 ### Existing Workarounds

-Developers could allow browsers to deduce the value of the cross-site ancestor chain bit from the URL associated with the cookie and the topLevelSite in the partitionKey but that would not always be accurate and could lead to some cookies being inaccessible in an A1->B->A2 situation.
+Developers could allow browsers to deduce the value of the cross-site ancestor chain bit from the URL associated with the cookie and the topLevelSite in the partitionKey but that would not always be accurate.
+Those inaccuracies could lead to some cookies being inaccessible in an A1->B->A2 situation.

 ### Open Web API